The Prize Chapter 9: The Blood of Victory: WWI

 German oil shortage and eventual surrender

 The Allies' blockage succeeded in choking off German oil supplies, leaving Romania as its only source.
 Romania, that had remained neutral at the beginning of the war, however, declared war against Austria-Hungary in August 1916 after the success of Russia on the eastern front.
 When the Germans advanced towards the Romanian oil, Britain denied their Prize with Colonel John Norton- Griffiths, “Hell-fire Jack,” systematically destroying the oilfields (derricks were dynamited, wells plugged, pipelines crippled, and storage tanks set on fire).
-In total, about 70 refineries and 8,000 tons of crude were destroyed, and it took five months for the Germans to get the fields back into production in 1917 at only about 1/3 of its production rate in 1914.
+In total, about 70 refineries and 8,000 tons of crude were destroyed, and it took five months for the Germans to get the fields back into production in 1917 at only about 1/3 of their production rate in 1914.
 The German General Ludendorff, is known to have remarked, “We must attribute our shortages in part to him.”
 Restoration “made just the difference between shortage & collapse.”
 But only for a time.

 By October 1918, the situation of Germany with respect to oil was desperate as Germany was anticipating a crisis in the coming winter and spring, and within a month a worn down Germany surrendered.
 The Armistice or Peace treaty was signed at 5 AM on Nov 11, 1918 and went into effect 6 hours later, ending the war.
 The impact of oil in the war is eloquently summed up by Lord Curzon of Britain, “The Allied cause had floated to victory upon a wave of oil,” and by Senator Bérenger of France, “Oil-the blood of the earth was the blood of victory…..Germany had boasted too much of its superiority in iron and coal, but it had not taken sufficient account of our superiority in oil. ….As oil had been the blood of war, so it would be the blood of the peace.”